kubeflow/mxnet-operator/README.md

-# mxnet-operator: a Kubernetes operator for mxnet jobs
+# mxnet-operator: Kubernetes operator for Apache MXNet jobs

 ## Overview

-MXJob provides a Kubernetes custom resource that makes it easy to run distributed or non-distributed MXNet jobs (training and tuning) on Kubernetes.
+MXNet Operator provides a Kubernetes custom resource `MXJob` that makes it easy to run distributed or non-distributed [Apache MXNet](https://github.com/apache/incubator-mxnet) jobs (training and tuning) on Kubernetes.
-Using a Custom Resource Definition (CRD) gives users the ability to create and manage MX Jobs just like builtin K8S resources.
+Using a Custom Resource Definition (CRD) gives users the ability to create and manage Apache MXNet jobs just like built-in K8S resources.

 ### Prerequisites

 - Kubernetes >= 1.8
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl)
-- MXNet >= v1.2.0
+- Apache MXNet >= v1.2.0

 ## Installing the MXJob CRD and operator on your k8s cluster